 At school, care is taken to see that your child does not remain in school when he/she becomes ill.
-A member of the school staff will telephone you when your child becomes ill eruptions, severe cough or cold symptoms, diarrhea, vomiting, earache, or red eyes with discharge should remain home.
+A member of the school staff will telephone you when your child becomes ill

+Contagious Diseases: Students exhibiting symptoms of a contagious disease or illness will not be allowed in school.
+A student with fever, severe sore throat, undiagnosed rash or skin eruptions, severe cough or cold symptoms, diarrhea, vomiting, earache, or red eyes with discharge should remain home.
 A student must be fever-free (oral temperature under 100 degrees), without the benefit of fever-reducing medication for 24 hours before returning to school.
 Exceptions to this policy may be made with a note from a Doctor.
 Administration reserves the right to decide on any unusual or extenuating circumstances.